creativecommons/global-network-strategy/GlobalNetworkStrategy-Final.md

 * It consults further development of the (existing) legal tools with the GNC (via the License Stewardship Committee)

-* It provides communication tools for internal (i.e., mailing lists, slack channels) and external (i.e., Country Team websites, slack channels) communication
+* It provides communication tools for internal (i.e., mailing lists, slack channels) and external (i.e., CC Chapter websites, slack channels) communication

 * It consults the GNC as part of its own strategic planning